DBatUTuebingen/pglast/docs/usage.rst

         , c
    FROM sometable

+   $ echo "select a,b,c from sometable" | pgpp --comma-at-eoln
+   SELECT a,
+          b,
+          c
+   FROM sometable

    $ pgpp -S "select a, case when a=1 then 'singular' else 'plural' end from test" SELECT a
         , CASE